Creamy, Cheesy Dauphinois Potatoes

 Simple right?

-You can use either starchy or waxy potatoes in a Dauphinois Potatoes, but this recipe turns out perfectly with starchy potatoes.
+You can use either starchy or waxy potatoes in a Dauphinois potatoes, but this recipe turns out perfectly with starchy potatoes.

 • Idaho Russets